-FrostburgFirst submitted a grant in September 2016 to apply for fund to support a Lamppost Banner Project.
+In January 2017, FrostburgFirst was awarded a grant to support a Lamppost Banner Project.
 With the grant, FrostburgFirst will purchase 72 banners that will line Main Street from the intersection of Grant Street to Water Street, Broadway from the intersection of Main Street to Ormand St., and from the Depot up to Main Street.
 The banners will enhance Frostburg’s sense of place and tie together the different sections of our downtown community.
-Grants will be awarded in January 2017, and we hope to be a recipient.
+More information on this project coming soon!

 Frostburg Trailhead Signage Project

 In October 2016, FrostburgFirst was awarded a grant through the State Highway Administration’s Recreational Trails Program to support a project to create signage leading from the Great Allegheny Passage Frostburg Trailhead up to Main Street to help bikers and pedestrians using the trail navigate to necessary amenities at the Depot and on Main Street.
 More information coming soon!

 FrostburgFirst compiled contact information for every business in the Frostburg and surrounding area to include in a comprehensive business directory.
 Directories were mailed to every household address in the 21532 zip code.
 With the intent to inform community members of what businesses and services Frostburg has to offer, this project falls in line with the “Think Local, Shop Local” initiative.

 Frostburg Downtown Maps